wonderlic/swagger-validation/README.md

 #### Validating an object
-While the main intention of this module is to validate the request passed into express via swagger-node-express, there are use cases where an object must be validated outside of a request (for example, if an object passed into a request is also used in other methods or during unit testing).
+While the main intention of this module is to validate the request passed into express via swagger-node-express, there are use cases where an object must be validated outside of a request (for example, if an object passed into a request is also used in other methods that do their own validation or during unit testing).
 To support this functionality, as of version 1.3.0, if the req object passed into the validate function does not have one of the expected paramType properties (q, query, path, body, form, header, or params) then validation will be done against the req object itself.
 Therefore, this can be used to validate that an object matches the swagger specification outside of a request.
 Validating an object follows all the same rules outlined under *[Validating a request](#validating-a-request)*, but ignores the paramType on the Swagger spec as it already has the object to validate.

 ## Installation